Policies and Procedures

 - When there is a vacancy in a gender-inclusive double, the student remaining in the room may elect to pull-in a new roommate.

-- If the resident cannot identify a new roommate, the Office of Housing & Event Management will try to identify a student interested in gender inclusive housing.
+- If the resident cannot identify a new roommate, the Office of Housing will try to identify a student interested in gender inclusive housing.
 Both students must agree to live together.

-- Issues relating to room reassignments and vacancies will follow the procedure set forth by the Office of Housing & Event Management.
+- Issues relating to room reassignments and vacancies will follow the procedure set forth by the Office of Housing.

 Upperclass Co-Educational & Gender Inclusive Housing Options

-If a group of students want their space to be gender inclusive, they should contact the Office of Housing & Event Management prior to Move Week each semester.
+If a group of students wants their space to be gender inclusive, they should contact the Office of Housing prior to Move Week each semester.

-Moravian College offers housing options for students seeking same sex communities.
-While these areas are designated as single sex, residents are welcome to host guests of varying gender and sexual identities.
+Moravian University offers housing options for students seeking same-sex communities.
+While these areas are designated as single-sex, residents are welcome to host guests of varying gender and sexual identities.

 Female: Main Hall